 Salaši today became the heart of tourist folklore, where you can stay, try local cuisine, hear traditional music (tamburice) and travel back in time.

-Our favourite choice is Salaš 137, where we plan to end a night over a great food and delicious wine.
+Our favourite choice is Salaš 137, where we plan to end a night with a great food and delicious wine.

-As soon as you grab your breakfast at your Novi Sad hotel, and possibly take an easy and relaxed morning walk around Novi Sad, we are ready to move on.
-We are taking beautiful 3.45 hour ride to enter Bosnia and Herzegovina and arrive to Srebrenica Memorial Centre.
+Morning: As soon as you grab your breakfast at your Novi Sad hotel, and possibly take an easy and relaxed morning walk around Novi Sad, we are ready to move on.
+We are taking a beautiful 3.45 hour ride to enter Bosnia and Herzegovina and arrive at Srebrenica Memorial Centre.

-As soon we arrive to Memorial Centre at Potočari, we will have a chance to participate at locally guided tour and history class at Memorial Centre with official guide.
+As soon we arrive to Memorial Centre at Potočari, we will have a chance to participate in locally guided tour and history class at Memorial Centre with the official guide.

-Local guide in charge is survivor of those events and person whose experiences and stories are extremely important part of the tour.
-Memorial Cemetery where over 6500 people, in past years have been buried, before exhumed and identified, while some over 1500 victims are still missing, will be the most striking and mind blowing part of the visit.
+The local guide in charge is a survivor of those events and a person whose experiences and stories are an extremely important part of the tour.
+Memorial Cemetery where over 6500 people, in past years have been buried, before being exhumed and identified, while some over 1500 victims are still missing, will be the most striking and mind blowing part of the visit.

-Other important elements of the visit will take place at former Dutchbat UN base, where you’ll get a chance to see amazing newly open (Feb 2017) Museum of “Srebrenica Genocide – failure of international community”, understand importance of Memorial Room, see number of documentary movies, study chronological photo exhibitions, get stunned by graffiti remains, learn personal stories and stories of in-base mass grave and other elements of importance related to overall story of Srebrenica Genocide.
+Other important elements of the visit will take place at the former Dutchbat UN base, where you’ll get a chance to see the amazing newly open (Feb 2017) Museum of “Srebrenica Genocide – failure of the international community”, understand the importance of Memorial Room, see a number of documentary movies, study chronological photo exhibitions, get stunned by graffiti remains, learn personal stories and stories of an in-base mass grave and other elements of importance related to the overall story of Srebrenica Genocide.

 Once in Srebrenica, it’ll be time to stop for lunch where you will receive further elaboration about present life, as well as have a chance to explore the place on your own too.